Here’s How You Can Post 3D Photos On Facebook Like Everyone Else Is Doing

 — Appleton Creative (@AppltnCre8ve) October 25, 2018

-Now, the 3D photos on Facebook cannot yet be posted by Android users as it is only available to those with iPhones.
+Now, the 3D photos on Facebook cannot yet be posted by Android users, as it is only available to those with iPhones.
 Even then, you will need to have one of these iPhone models:

 - iPhone 7 Plus